jupyterhub/jupyterhub-example-kerberos/README.md

 ticket received during login by running `klist`.
 Renew the TGT by running `kinit -R`.

-Generate a keytab by running the following commands, substituting `alice` with `bob` if you logged into JupyterHub with that user instead.
+Generate a keytab by running the following commands, substituting `bob` for `alice` if you logged into JupyterHub with that user instead.

 ```bash
 ktutil